wgseligman/GramsSim/GramsDataObj/README.md

       root scripts/SimpleAnalysis.C

-  If you examine `rootlogon.C`, you'll see it loads the dictionary in a similar manner to the Python scripts.
-It also sets the path to the header (`.h` files) for the data objects.
-If you want to run a ROOT macro from a different location, you'll have to copy `rootlogon.C` to the new location and either edit the file paths in it, or copy the `.so` and `.pcm` file of the dictionary to the same directory.
+  If you examine `rootlogon.C`, you'll see it loads both the dictionary and the header (`.h` files) for the data objects.
+If you want to run a ROOT macro from a different location, you'll have to copy `Dictionary_rdict.pcm`, `libDictionary.so`, _and_ `rootlogon.C` to the new location and possibly edit `rootlogon.C` for the header file path.

-  Due to the way ROOT interprets macros, the lines in `rootlogon.C` cannot be moved to a `.C` file.
-They have to be "pre-executed" by ROOT before it interprets any macros.

   An advantage of having `rootlogon.C` in in your current directory is that you can run ROOT, invoke the TBrowser, and use the the dictionary classes directory; e.g.,

   root